 Note: To submit a Request as Granted, the Request must be in the In-progress stage.

 1. Enter a Public message to send to your data subject and click on the Submit dropdown and select Submit as Granted.
 You can also attach files if needed using the Files icon.

-2. Within the Resolve Request modal, click on the Resolve button to proceed.
-We will automatically notify the subject via email with your message and any attachments.
+2. Within the Resolve Request modal, click on the Grant Request button to proceed.
+Click on Cancel to go back to your previous screen.

 Denying a Request